rafamunozg/bazelisk-jenkins-agent/readme.md

 And finally bazelisk

+###Starting on version 0.1.5
+Additional tools were added to make it easier to integrate with GCP services.
+The image now includes also:
+* gcloud and its common components (bq, gsutil, etc.)
+* kubectl

 ## Usage
 The image is meant to be used as it's origin.
 As a docker container, it'll run in a Kubernetes cluster or as individual image that will talk to the Jenkins master.